dolmades/dolmades-cli/README.md

 </p>

 A system tray icon indicates the running dolmade.
 On left click you can access the run log, on right click you can forcibly terminate the running dolmade in case it hangs.
+The dolmade can be removed via the corresponding menu entry.

 More recipes for dolmades can be downloaded [here](https://github.com/dolmadefiles)